karlospn/mytechramblings-site-source-code/content/posts/enforce-your-dotnet-apps-framework-version-using-roslyn-analyzers.md

 | .NET Core 3.1     | 3.1.5(LTS) | December 3, 2022 |

-So if you are working in a company and you have to create a new .NET Core application and your company is working only with NET Core 2 you should ask yourself, what version do I use? .NET Core 2.1 is an LTS release, should I use that version?
-Or should a newer version like .NET Core 2.2?
-I'm going to migrate my app to .NET Core 3 in the near future?
+So imagine you are working in a company and you have to create a new .NET Core application and your company is mainly working with NET Core 2, maybe you should ask yourself, what version do I use? .NET Core 2.1 is a LTS release, should I use that version or should I use .NET Core 2.2 because it's the newest one?

-The same question can be arised when moving to .NET Core 3, should I use .NET Core 3.1 or .Net Core 3.0?
-That one is easier to respond because in that case the LTS version is the newer one and every developer loves to use the latest tech possible.
+The same question can be arised when moving to .NET Core 3, should I migrate my old .NET Core 1.0 to .NET Core 3.0 or .Net Core 3.1?
+That one is easier to respond because in that case the LTS version is also the newer one and every developer loves to use the latest tech possible.

+Another possible scenario is that maybe my company only uses .NET Core 2 and I should prevent that anybody uses .NET Core 3.x because I'm not sure if it's going to work as expected on production.
+Probably I should not allow anyone to create applications targeting .NET Core 1.0 and .NET Core 1.1 because the support ended a year ago.

-To avoid people having these kind of questions we could ask ourselves, how can I reassure that everyone on my team is going to use the correct framework version when they have the need to create a new application?
+At the end of the day we could ask ourselves, how can I enforce that everyone on my team is using the correct framework version when they need to create a new application?
-An easy response to that qüestion could be: Using our own **Roslyn Analyzer**.
+An easy solution to avoid having these kind of questions and to avoid people using a  framework version that could potentially be problematic when it ran on production is to create our own **Roslyn Analyzer**.

 >  For those unaware:
 >- Roslyn is the compiler platform for .NET.
 It consists of the compiler itself and a powerful set of APIs to interact with the compiler.